 The Laver project is located in Älvsbyn municipality, Norrbotten county, Sweden, about 700 km north of the Swedish capital Stockholm and about 90 km west of the regional economic center of Luleå (Figure 2).
-The project consists of three exploration licenses totaling about 43 square kilometers, centered around the Laver deposit.
+The project consists of one exploration license totaling about 22 square kilometers, centered around the Laver deposit.
 Boliden holds a number of other exploration licenses in the region as part of its broader project portfolio.